-Students are to have an understanding of the skills taught in the courses EM1 (ARC 2813) and EM2 (ARC 3823) including a basic understanding of 3ds Max and an appreciation for file size and computer memory management.
+Students must have a through understanding of the skills taught in the course EM1 (ARC 2813) including an introduction to BIM technology.
+An appreciation for file size and computer memory management is expected.

 INSTRUCTIONAL METHODS AND COURSE ORGANIZATION

 Blackboard Learning Environment - Blackboard at "my.ltu.edu" contains the syllabus, all assignments, narrated mini-lecture videos, written lecture notes, chapter questions, links to Web resources, and discussion forums.
 You will submit all assignments via Blackboard and are expected to participate in discussion topics as assigned.
 Please take time to familiarize yourself with the organization of the Blackboard site.
 You will want to check the site frequently for announcements reminding you of new resources and upcoming assignments.